MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 # Launch Dynamics 365 Remote Assist from another app (protocol activation)

-You can embed code in your [!include[pn-hololens](../includes/pn-hololens.md)] application to switch to Microsoft [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] and begin a call using a Uniform Resource Identifier (URI).
+You can embed code in your [!include[pn-hololens](../includes/pn-hololens.md)] application to switch to [!include[cc-microsoft](../includes/cc-microsoft.md) [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] and begin a call using a Uniform Resource Identifier (URI).
 For example, let’s say you’re creating a helicopter maintenance app.
 You can add a button that a maintenance engineer can use to call an expert if they get stuck.
-The button will launch Remote Assist and call the designated expert.
+The button will launch [!include[pn-remote-assist](../includes/pn-remote-assist.md)] and call the designated expert.

 [!include[pn-remote-assist](../includes/pn-remote-assist.md)] supports two methods for protocol activation: